 They’re a part of the family, and we care for them deeply – but pets take more than emotional investment.
 Keeping our furry friends happy and healthy can sometimes be surprisingly costly, especially for first-time pet parents.

 While you’re preparing for an exciting adventure together, it’s important to understand and plan for the financial commitment involved.
 As a vet of more than 15 years, few people know the costs better than Dr James Carroll.

 Their early years

-“Nutrition is a very controversial subject, and there is no right or wrong answer,” he says.
-“Some people greatly support the feeding of commercial dog food and other people will say, ‘I want to feed my dog natural wholefoods”.
+“Nutrition is a very controversial subject, and there’s no right or wrong answer,” he says.
+“Some people greatly support commercial dog food and others will want to feed their dog natural wholefoods”.

 The in-between years

 “There’s no Medicare for animals, so whenever we’re dealing with animal health costs, we’re dealing with the true cost – not a subsidised cost.”